Invoice-build/app-dev/README.md

 docker-compose up
 ```

-Once all the services are finished building open [http://localhost:3000](http://localhost:3000) in you browser.
+Once all the services are finished building, open [http://localhost:3000](http://localhost:3000) in your browser.